 The Rest of the Story: The Old Barn Rubble

 It was a sunny day in April when the snow had mostly melted and Karl and I were just starting to sift through the leftover barn rubble and hauling the rotten wood to a burn pile, which was going to be a multi-year project.
 Our neighbor, who we’d only met once or twice before, saw us outside and stopped in to ask about clearing some brush on our shared property line, then casually mentioned that he has excavators and bull-dozers and takes down barns on the side.

 Excuse me, what?
-He gave us a good, neighborly deal on the project and the next weekend he was at our homestead with his excavator tearing down the newer barn and digging a big pit to push all the rubble into.
+He gave us a good, neighborly deal on the project and the next weekend he was at our homestead with his excavator!
+He might actually be an angel.

 We hired a local Amish man and his son to take down our silos- which they did, on a well-below freezing winter day, with nothing but a sledge hammer and a smile.